SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureTutorial.md

 ## Notes with screen readers

-When loading your card for the first time, you will notice that the contents of the first quick view are read in their entirety.
-This is the default behaviour when a screen reader sees a dialog as it treats it as navigation.
-Subsequent loads of the quick view stack will not run into this.
-As you navigate back and forth threw quick views, you will notice that the element target is focused and will be the only thing to be read.
+When loading your card for the first time, you'll notice that the contents of the first quick view are read in their entirety.
+This is the default behavior when a screen reader sees a dialog as it treats it as navigation.
+Subsequent loads of the quick view stack won't run into this.
+As you navigate back and forth threw quick views, you'll notice that the element target is focused and will be the only thing to be read.

 ## See Also